Frequently Asked Questions

 Parametric forecasting (curve-fitting) such as Weibull has no historical context so forecasting for components with low initial claims activity that only develop later into warranty issues.
 As a result Weibull underestimates the scale of the problem because it lacks a mechanism that can anticipate this type of behaviour.

-5. Why is non-parametric forecasting suited to detecting issues early?
+5. Why is We Predict's approach to forecasting best suited to detecting issues early?

-Because it uses historical claims behaviour and patterns to inform analysis of current claims activity.
-This enables forecasting with historical context and allows it to achieve accurate forecasts from a small number of claims.
+Because it uses a model based on historical claim patterns to inform analysis of current claims activity enables forecasting with historical context allowing for accurate forecasts from a small number of claims.

 How does We Predict deliver Warranty analytics as a service?